 PIAAC builds on knowledge and experiences gained from previous international adult assessments - the International Adult Literacy Survey (IALS) and the Adult Literacy and Lifeskills Survey (ALL).
 PIAAC enhances and expands on these previous assessments' frameworks and, at the same time, improves upon their design and methodologies.

-The PIAAC Field Test was conducted in 2010, and the first round of international data collection, including the United States, began in August 2011 and finished in April 2012.
+In the United States, the PIAAC assessment is conducted in English only; however, the PIAAC survey background questions are in both English and Spanish.
+PIAAC is named the International Survey of Adult Skills (ISAS) in the United States.
+Data collection for the PIAAC Field Test was conducted in 2010, and the first round of international data collection, including the United States, began in August 2011 and finished in April 2012.
 NCES's "First Look" report of the PIAAC data and the OECD's international PIAAC reports were released in October 2013.
 The United States first round, officially known as the U.S. PIAAC Main Study, was supplemented by a second round of national data collection in 2013-14, officially known as the U.S. National Supplement.
+NCES will conduct a third round of national collection in 2017.

 News & Highlights